panzerdragoonlegacy/website/DEVELOPMENT.md

 ### Restore Paperclip Attachments into Docker Volume

-1. Copy the system folder from your local machine into the volume:
+1. Copy the system folder from the backup on your local machine into the volume:

    `docker cp /My/Path/system cms_app_1:cms/public`